Setting Up API Discovery

 .
 Then copy your newly created app password into the paste buffer.

-Back in Distributed Cloud Console done one of the following:
+In Distributed Cloud Console, perform one of the following:

 -